 Though the Interstate 295 number was now official, NCDOT first signed the road as Future I-295.
 This was probably due to design aspects of the highway that do not meet interstate standards (such as the narrow shoulders on the Cape Fear River bridge (noted in the photo above) and the US 13 interchange (see photo below) which does not at present allow freeway to freeway access from I-95 North, nor as of early 2018, allow traffic to take a left turn onto the Loop from I-95 North, traffic must take a right and turn around at the next intersection.
 There are no projects in the 2018-2027 STIP to upgrade these aspects of the roadway, but according to plans for the construction projects started before the spring of 2014, the entire route was to be designated I-295 when completed.
 However, in May 2014 NCDOT released plans for the final contract needed to complete the loop to the All-American freeway.
 The sign plans now has the route signed as NC 295, even where earlier plans had shown I-295 signs (see below).
 By the end of 2014 NCDOT had changed all Future 295 signage between I-95 and US 401 to NC 295, including on the exit sign on I-95.8 Apparently, the FHWA, either due to the design aspects, or because funding was incomplete to build the entire 34 mile loop, indicated they could not approve the interstate designation.
-NCDOT still plans, however, to post Future I-295 signs alongside the NC 295 signs on the Loop when the route to the All American Freeway was completed, perhaps indicating the NCDOT belief that the FHWA decision will change later on.
+NCDOT had plans, however, to post Future I-295 signs alongside the NC 295 signs on the Loop when the route to the All American Freeway was completed, perhaps indicating the NCDOT belief that the FHWA decision will change later on.
 However, those signed were never posted as shown in the photos above.9

 * Though several other route numbers appear for the Loop on other documents.
 The official 2005 state highway map listed it as NC 13.
 NCDOT called the route the 'NC 24 extension' on its contract listing for the US 301 to I-95 section in previous TIP documents.